SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Related Work

-WikiSQL~\cite{seq2sql} is considered the first large-scale dataset enabling the training and evaluation of learning-based Text-to-SQL methods, as well as offering a standardized benchmark for straightforward comparison across various methods.
-It is also known as a cross-domain dataset, featuring over 25,000 tables and 80,000 question-SQL pairs comprising various domains derived from Wikipedia.
-However, the SQL queries in WikiSQL exhibit low complexity.

-Subsequently, most of the recent Text-to-SQL works are done on \textbf{Spider}~\cite{spider} because it is widely acknowledged as the most challenging cross-domain benchmark.
-It comprises 10,181 queries covering 138 different domains, involves multi-table queries (embodied by JOIN), complex SQL clauses (ORDER BY, GROUP BY, and HAVING, etc.) and nested SQLs.
-Several variants of Spider have been designed to evaluate the adaptability of Text-to-SQL methods~\cite{Spider-SSP, spider-CG}.
-Spider-Realistic~\cite{spider-real} removes the explicit mention of column names in the NL questions while keeping the SQL queries unchanged, which is more aligned with the use-case of Text-to-SQL in practice.
-Spider-Syn~\cite{spider-syn} replaces some schema words in the NL question with their synonyms that reflect real-world question paraphrases.
-Eliminating such explicit correspondence between NL questions and table schemas poses a greater challenge of Text-to-SQL methods.
-Spider-DK~\cite{spider-dk} integrates artificial domain knowledge, aiming to investigate the robustness of text-to-SQL models when the questions require rarely observed domain knowledge.

-Given that Spider is specifically designed for benchmarking Text-to-SQL methods while diverging from practical scenarios, KaggleDBQA~\cite{kaggleDBQA} constructs a small-scale cross-domain dataset from Kaggle, highlighting the diversity of actual web-sourced databases.
-It comprises knowledge such as documentation and metadata of databases, raising an question of how this extra information could be used to improve the performance.

-The newest seminal benchmark is \textbf{BIRD}~\cite{bird}, involving 12,751 Text-to-SQL pairs and 95 databases with a size of 33.4 GB.
-It incorporates the advantages of previous datasets, such as Spider (which is cross-domain with complex SQLs) and KaggleDBQA (which requires the ability to use external knowledge evidence).
-It is the first to be curated for evaluating SQL execution efficiency in large-scale databases, thereby further bridging the gap between academic setups and real-world applications.
+Given the powerful zero-shot reasoning and domain generalization abilities of LLMs, LLM-based Text-to-SQL methods successively refresh the record on Spider~\cite{li2024pet}.
+C3~\cite{c3}, leveraging ChatGPT, achieved 82.3\% accuracy by refining model inputs, biases, and outputs.
+DIN-SQL~\cite{din-sql} decomposes the task into manageable sub-tasks, reaching 85.3\% accuracy, while DAIL-SQL~\cite{dail-sql} achieves 86.6\% through fine-tuning and in-context learning optimizations in few-shot settings.
+Similarly, other studies investigate the demo selection by synthesising in-domain examples~\cite{chang2023selective} and retrieving question skeletons~\cite{guo2023prompting}.
+Nevertheless, these studies largely rely on OpenAI LLMs without testing other open-source models, nor do they systematically examine sub-task performance of Text-to-SQL.

+\textbf{Datasets and Evaluation Metrics.} The rapid advancement of Text-to-SQL datasets has expanded their scope from single-domain~\cite{atis, geoquery} to cross-domain~\cite{seq2sql, kaggleDBQA}.
+Most of the recent Text-to-SQL works are done on \textbf{Spider}~\cite{spider}, recognized as the most challenging cross-domain benchmark featuring multi-table queries, complex SQL clauses, and nested SQLs.
+Many variants of Spider are designed to test the adaptability and robustness of Text-to-SQL methods~\cite{spider-real, spider-syn, spider-dk}.
+The newest seminal benchmark is \textbf{BIRD}~\cite{bird}.
+It is the first to be curated for evaluating SQL execution efficiency in large-scale databases.
 In this paper, we construct a novel dataset built upon BIRD and use it in the evaluation (see Section~\ref{sec:dataset-construction}).